Ready for Hedge Trimming?

 Using shears—whether hand-held pruners with long scissor-like blades or a power trimmer—to take off branch tips, keeps hedges neat and tidy, and also stimulates bud production near the plants' edges.

 But as buds multiply, a shrub can get so thick that sunlight can't penetrate it, preventing interior growth.
 The result: a hedge that gets larger each year and looks lifeless inside.
-Proper hedge trimming allows some sunlight to get in and enables you to cut back shrubs so they don't get too big.
+According to Lakeland landscaping experts, proper hedge trimming allows some sunlight to get in and enables you to cut back shrubs so they don't get too big.

 So at each shearing, be sure to use bypass hand pruners to create some spaces in the hedge for light and air.
 Every few feet, reach inside and clip a branch or two at a 45-degree angle, just above a nub or leaflet that's growing in a direction you want to encourage.

 If a hedge is old and seriously overgrown, you'll need to do some rejuvenation pruning and hedge trimming using the three-year rule.
-Remove up to one-third of the thickest stems down at the base of the plant, stimulating new growth; repeat the next year, and the year after.
+Lakeland landscaping experts remove up to one-third of the thickest stems down at the base of the plant, stimulating new growth; repeat the next year, and the year after.
 This will leave you with a healthier shrub that's reduced in size.

 Prune in the winter